RegisterSalad/Microgrid_Storage_Module/README.txt

      in the MicrogridGenerator.py file    } 5/19/2022

-{    Base algo Script is up, I stated on the microgrid class   }  5/26/2022
+{    Base algo Script is up, I stated on the microgrid class
+     The comments there should explain everything    } 5/26/2022